 You automatically have copyright over content that you produce.
 You can put a statement on your site asserting your copyright, such as what I’ve got in the footer, to provide clear notice to others; however, this isn’t required to establish your copyright.

 The Digital Millennium Copyright Act (DMCA) is a piece of American legislation that allows copyright holders to submit a DMCA takedown notice, and the website’s host can then take down the material that violates the complainant’s copyright.
 The post how to deal with plagiarism goes into detail on how to do this.
+It’s much easier than trying to deal with the plagiarizer directly; after all.

 How will you know your content has been plagiarized?
 Most likely, you won’t, or you may stumble on it by accident.
 On several occasions, I found out because I had internal links in the post, and I got a pingback when the plagiarizer posted my content.

 For bloggers who are self-hosted or have the WP Premium plan or above, CSS (Cascading Style Sheets) is a great way to customize the appearance of your blog.
-It may seem daunting at first, but it’s actually easier than it looks, and it’s really useful in making your blog look the way you want it to.
+It will probably seem daunting at first, but it’s actually easier than it looks, and it’s really useful in making your blog look the way you want it to.

 I’ve used CSS to make all of the headers on my site look the same way, and I’ve used it to fine-tune the formatting on my site’s pages.
 It means I can change all of my headers quickly and easily in one place.

-Your CSS styling won’t show up in the editor; you’ll have to preview your post/page to see the CSS implemented.
+Note: Your CSS styling won’t show up in the editor; you’ll have to preview your post/page to see the CSS implemented.

 Using custom colours on your blog

 If you want to experiment with colours on your blog, you’ll probably do that using hex codes, which consist of a hash sign and 6 hexadecimal characters that represent a specific colour.
-You can enter hex codes in the WP editor to modify the colour of headings, regular text, backgrounds, separator blocks, etc. You can also create a CSS class and style all elements of that class with a colour of your choice.
-Using CSS improves page loading speed somewhat compared to changing the colour for individual bits of text within the WP editor.
+You can enter hex codes in the WP editor to modify the colour of headings, regular text, backgrounds, separator blocks, etc.

 Have a graphic you want to borrow a colour from?
 The site Image Color Picker lets you identify the hex code for a specific area of an image.
 With that, you can reproduce the colour on your blog or when designing graphics on a site like Canva.com.
-You can find colour palettes with hex codes in various corners of the internet, including the site Wondernote.
+You can find colour palettes with corresponding hex codes in various corners of the internet, including the site Wondernote.

 Growing Your Blog